9 November 2005

 Former President K R Narayanan passed away.

-On 9 November 2005, India’s first Dalit president K R Narayanan passed away of pneumonia and renal failure in a hospital at New Delhi.
+On 9 November 2005, India’s first Dalit president K R Narayanan passed away from pneumonia and renal failure in a hospital in New Delhi.
 He was 85.

-- K R Narayanan was born in the village of Uzhavoor, Kottayam District, Kerala (then Travancore Kingdom) on 4 February 1920.
+- K R Narayanan was born in the village of Uzhavoor, Kottayam District, Kerala (erstwhile Travancore Kingdom) on 4 February 1920.
 His family belonged to the paravan caste, traditionally considered ‘untouchable’.

 - His father Kocheril Raman Vaidyar was a practitioner of herbal medicine.
 He had 6 other children.
 The family was poor.

 - Narayanan attended a missionary school 15 km away from his home – a distance he had to trek by foot every day to go to school.
 He was, however, an extremely bright student and soon won a scholarship by the royal family of Travancore to attend college.
 He completed his intermediate at C M S College at Kottayam.

 - He completed his BA and MA in English Literature from the University of Travancore (present University of Kerala) achieving the first position in the university.

 - After that, he worked as a journalist with ‘The Hindu’ and ‘The Times of India’ in Delhi.
 During this time in 1945, he interviewed Mahatma Gandhi also.

 - After that, Narayanan left for England to study political science at the London School of Economics.
 Harold Laski was his teacher there.
 In London, he was an active participant in the India League under V K Krishna Menon.